quaderno/quaderno-php/README.md

 ```
 `$sandbox` is an optional boolean argument, by setting it to `true` you will hit the sandbox server and not your live data in production.

+NOTE: sanbox environment is a different account that you must to create at http://www.sandbox-quadernoapp.com/signup
+Remember to generate a sanbox environment API_KEY

 ### Testing connection
 ```php
 QuadernoBase::ping();                         // Returns true (success) or false (error)